 HTC was a very different company in 2011.
 It released the HTC Thunderbolt, an Android smartphone with a kickstand, and it raced past Nokia to become the third-largest smartphone manufacturer.
 Now it seems like the company is leaning on the Thunderbolt name to jolt some life into its declining sales.
-The HTC Bolt is the rumored device, and here is what we think we know about it.
+The HTC Bolt is the rumored device to be released on November 11, and here is what we think we know about it.

 The side view shows a slight raised camera module, and the presence of two card slots, potentially one for the SIM and the other for a MicroSD card.

 Apart from offering us a glimpse at the device, Evan Blass has coughed up its specs as well.
 The 5.5-inch smartphone will have a resolution of 1,920 by 1,080 pixels and QHD display.
 It features 3GB of RAM, 64GB of internal storage, and a MicroSD card slot for more space.